Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 secret_access_key = <redacted>

 region = us-east-2Keeping the remote name aws_archive the same across environments reduced command drift and made scripts portable.
+The remote name stayed consistent, but the authentication model changed depending on where rclone was running.

 8. OneDrive Authentication Problem and Entra App Fix